-VISION: The vision is a unified LGBTQIA2S+ community whose voices and needs are amplified to create deeper understanding and acceptance within the Omaha-Council Bluffs metro area.
+The vision is an intersectional LGBTQIA2S+ community whose voices and needs are amplified to create deeper understanding and acceptance within the Omaha-Council Bluffs metro area.

 - Increase visibility and acknowledgement of intersectionality within the queer community, empowering diverse voices and experiences to be heard.

-- Foster inclusivity, openness, and acceptance with and within the greater community around LGBTQIA2S+ issues; and,
+- Foster inclusivity, openness, and acceptance with and within the greater community around LGBTQIA2S+ issues.

-- Deliver equitable access to critical services (housing, medical care, education) AND address issues of inequity within our current social, economic, political, and justice systems.
+- Deliver equitable access to critical services (housing, medical care, mental health, wellness, and education) AND address issues of inequity within our current social, economic, political, and justice systems.